DankBlissey/Space-Invaders/README.md

 # Invaders From Outer Space
 ### This is an emulator for the Space Invaders arcade cabinet, written in C++
-To build it, you will need CMake Version 3.26 or higher, as well as Ninja.
 It uses vcpkg for package management, SDL3 for rendering and audio, and Catch2 for automated testing.
 It features an accurate, cycle-counting, Intel 8080 CPU emulator

 ![](Media/invadersGifNew.gif)

-## Install
+## Install instructions
-As the project is still ongoing, I have not released any binaries, so for now, you will have to settle with building it from source.
-Once I am satisfied with the state of the emulator, I will make a full release with binaries for different platforms.
+### Beta Version 1.0.0 is here!
+Go to the releases page and you will see it, it includes zip files for windows and linux binary releases.
+- Extract the contents of the zip file
+- Add your ROM files to the folder `SpaceInvadersROM` (file names should be: `9316b-0869_m739h.h1`, `9316b-0856_m739g.g1`, `9316b-0855_m739f.f1`, `9316b-0854_m739e.e1`)
+- Add your audio files `0.wav`-`9.wav` to the folder `Audio`  (This is optional, the emulator will run fine without audio files)
+- Run the executable `InvadersFromOuterSpace.exe`

+If you would rather not use binaries from a (potentially) untrusted source, that is fully understandable, and you can build the program from the source code yourself:
-## Build Instructions
+## Build From Source Instructions
+To build the program, you will need CMake Version 3.26 or higher, as well as Ninja.
-vcpkg is already included as a git submodule so all you need to do is:
+vcpkg is already included as a git submodule, so you don't need it to be installed on your machine beforehand.

 - `git clone --recursive https://github.com/DankBlissey/Space-Invaders.git`
 - `cd Space-Invaders`
 - Add your ROM files to the `SpaceInvadersROM` folder.
 Refer to the `readme.txt` file in the `SpaceInvadersROM` folder for the file naming format
 - Add your audio files to the `Audio` folder.
-The files should be 0.wav-9.wav
+The files should be `0.wav`-`9.wav`
 - `cmake --list-presets` which will show you which presets are available (a release and debug preset for your platform)
 - `cmake --preset <chosen preset>`
 - `cmake --build --preset <chosen preset>`